 - It’s FREE to participate, and in return you’ll feel great and have the chance to win some awesome prizes!

 Ways to get more steps

-- Challenge friends or coworkers to see who can take more steps
+- Challenge friends, family or coworkers to see who can take more steps

 - Walk with a friend, you’ll keep each each other accountable

 - Make several trips up and down the stairs doing laundry or chores

 - Listen to music or books on tape while walking

 - Benefit a good cause by joining a charity walk

 - Pace while talking on the phone or watching tv